Don Herbison-Evans (

 (Photo: courtesy of

-The Caterpillars grow to a length of about 1.5 cms.
+The caterpillars grow to a length of about 1.5 cms.
 The pupa is brown and rough, with a length of about 1 cm.
-It is formed either on the foodplant or in the ground debris nearby.
+The skin of the final instar is left attached at the anal end.
+The pupa is formed either on the foodplant or in the ground debris nearby, and is secured by a girdle.

-The adults are pale brown on top, with a purple sheen.
+The adults are pale brown on top, with a purple sheen, and pale veins.
+The female has a brighter sheen than the male.
 Underneath, they are white with a row of black dots along the wing margins.
 The butterflies have a wing span of about 3 cms.

 The butterfly is more often encountered in the open fields than the dense forest.
-It prefers to remain close to the ground.
-The species occurs over the southern half of Australia, including
+It prefers to fly close to the ground.

 Further reading :